GustavoContreiras/TheForgottenTibia/README.md

 - ### You can use two one-handed weapons at the same time
 Attack speed will increase and each weapon damage will decrease.

-- ### Distance weapons damage are based on strenght and/or dexterity.
+- ### Distance weapons damage are based on Strenght and/or Dexterity.

 - ### Two-handed melee weapons can do critical hit and bleeding effect.